mjhmilla/PlantarFlexorDynamometrySimulation/README.md

     Compares the normalized force recorded during isometric trials to the isometric force developed by a simulated muscle with the activation dynamics equations and parameters that appear in Thelen.
 The time-course of the active force developed by the gaslat is dominated entirely by the force-velocity curve and the long elastic Achilles tendon.
 The experimental data and the simulated time course agree well enough that it is quite reasonable to use the standard model of activation dynamics to simulate these experiments.

 2. main_MaxActivationRampShortening.m
-    This function simulates two different experimental protocols that are used to estimate the force-velocity curve of the plantar flexors in-vivo: one protocol has the participant fully activate their plantar flexors prior to shortening, the other begins shortening as soon as the plantar flexors develop force.
+    This function simulates two different experimental protocols that are used to estimate the force-velocity curve of the plantar flexors in-vivo: one protocol has the participant fully activate their plantar flexors prior to shortening (preload), the other begins shortening as soon as the plantar flexors develop force (no preload).
 After simulation the results are written to mat files that appear in the data/ folder.
-As this function may need to be edited please see the Section "Guided Code-Tour: main_MaxActivationRampShortening.m" below
+As this function may need to be edited please see the Section "Guided Code-Tour: main_MaxActivationRampShortening.m" below for details.

 3. main_PlotMaxActivationRampShortening.m
     This function plots the simulation results.